spuder/puppet-gitlab/README.md

 You can safely ignore the following warnings that are presented durring installation Certain versions of puppet return these errors even though the packages were installed properly

     Warning: Failed to match dpkg-query line "No packages found matching mysql-client.\n"
     Warning: Failed to match dpkg-query line "No packages found matching mysql-server.\n"
     Warning: Failed to match dpkg-query line "No packages found matching libxslt1-dev.\n"
     Warning: Failed to match dpkg-query line "No packages found matching python-docutils.\n"
     Warning: Failed to match dpkg-query line "No packages found matching libicu-dev.\n"
     Warning: Failed to match dpkg-query line "No packages found matching git-core.\n"
 http://projects.puppetlabs.com/issues/22621

-The install process may take a long time, and may appear to be stuck at the following line for up to 600 seconds:
+**The install process may take a long time, and may appear to be stuck at the following line for about 800 seconds:**
   Debug: Executing '/usr/bin/yes yes | bundle exec rake gitlab:setup RAILS_ENV=production'

-###Beginning with spuder-gitlab
+###Beginning with [modulename]

 To use the module, you must have mysql::server installed and configured with a user.
 It is recomeded that this be setup in your site.pp file, hiera or another ENC.